Court Jew: Background

-Prohibited from nearly every other trade, some Jews began to occupy an economic niche as moneylenders in the Middle Ages.
+Prohibited from many other trades, some Jews began to occupy an economic niche as moneylenders in the Middle Ages.
 While the Catholic Church condemned usury universally at the time, canon law applied only to Christians, meaning that Jews were allowed to lend money at interest.

 Eventually, a sizable sector of the Jewish community were engaged in financial occupations, and the community was a financially highly successful part of the medieval economy.
 The religious restrictions on moneylending had inadvertently created a source of monopoly rents, causing profits associated with moneylending to be higher than they otherwise would have been.

 By most parameters, the standard of living of the Jewish community in early medieval period was at least equal to that of the lower nobility.
 However, despite this economic prosperity, the community was not safe: religious hostility manifested itself in the form of massacres and expulsions, culminating in repeated expulsions of all Jews from various parts of Western Europe in the late medieval period.

 Although the phenomenon of "Court Jewry" did not occur until the early 17th century, there are some earlier examples of Jewish moneylenders who accumulated enough capital to finance the nobility.
 Among them was Josce of Gloucester, who financed Richard de Clare, 2nd Earl of Pembroke's conquest of Ireland in 1170; and Aaron of Lincoln, "probably the wealthiest person in England," who left an estate of about £100,000.
 Also notable was Vivelin of Strasbourg, who in 1339 — just prior to the Hundred Years' War — lent 340,000 florins to Edward III of England.

 By the 16th century, Jewish financiers had become increasingly connected to rulers and courts.
 Josef Goldschmidt of Frankfurt (d.
 1572), also known as "Jud Joseph zum Goldenen Schwan", became the most important Jewish businessman of his era, trading not only with the Fuggers and Imhoffs, but also with the nobility and the Church.

 In the early 17th century the Habsburgs employed the services of Jacob Bassevi of Prague, Joseph Pincherle of Gorizia, and Moses and Jacob Marburger of Gradisca.